cavalab/srbench/docs/CompetitionGuide.md

 CPU Cores for each job will span a single host, so methods are encouraged to support CPU-level parallelism.

-PMLB-20 is a set of 20 datasets we will select from the [Penn Machine Learning Benchmark](https://github.com/EpistasisLab/pmlb) used in our [original SRBench analysis](https://scikit-learn.org/stable/modules/classes.html#hyper-parameter-optimizers).

 ### Time Budget